hugosilva12/hugosilva12/README.md

 # **About Me** 👀
-Hello, my name is Hugo Silva and i live in Amarante, Porto, Portugal.
+Hello, my name is Hugo Silva, and I am a software engineer.
+I obtained my bachelor's degree in Computer Engineering at ESTG - Escola Superior de Tecnologia e Gestão, Instituto Politécnico do Porto.

 <br>

-# Skills💻
+# Experience With 💻

 <p>